SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 NOTE: Added the optional ``mutating`` modifier,
     based on the grammar found in ParseDecl.cpp.

 ..
-TODO: Verify that the selector-name is just an identifier,
-    because the LangRef grammar has it as an identifier-or-any (i.e., identifier | ``_``).
-I don't see this category in the identifiers chapter anymore, so we just need to make sure it's still correct.

-..
-TODO: The overgeneration from tuple-patterns combined with some upcoming changes
-    mean that we should just create a new syntactic category for function arguments instead.
-    We're going to hold off on doing this until they [compiler team] make their changes.

-..
 TODO: Code block is optional in the context of a protocol.
     Everywhere else, it's required.
     We could refactor to have a separation between function definition/declaration.